SCHOOL NEWSLETTER - TERM 3 WEEK 4 2025

 A special shout out to these primary students who have completed the challenge over the past fortnight:

-We now have 41 students who have completed the challenge!
-Remember you can keep reading and complete for the in-school prizes!
+We now have 45 students who have completed the challenge!
+Remember you can keep reading and compete for the in-school prizes!

 Library News